Pfern/ADER17/material/ADER17_practical.md

 			Interpret general alignment statistics such as percentage of aligned reads Check the reports to assess RNA integrity and diversity

+[Show the graphs of RSeqQC and Qualimap with the real data? - bring BAM files, do NOT put the whole thing in git]

+Task: Try running alignment in paired-end mode, and in single-end mode.
+Compare before and after trimming and adaptor removal.
+Also try changing the genome of reference (from the ones already available).

 After generating alignments and obtaining a SAM/BAM file, how do I know this step went well?
 The same way as FastQC generates reports of fastq files to assess quality of raw data, there are programs that generate global reports on the quality of alignments.
 One popular tool for this is qualimap 12 .